Tyrrhenian Sea

-The Tyrrhenian Sea (/tɪˈriːniən, -ˈreɪ-/, tih-REE-nee-ən-_,---RAY--; Mar Tirreno /it/ or /it/) is part of the Mediterranean Sea off the western coast of Italy.
-It is named for the Tyrrhenian people identified with the Etruscans of Italy.
+The Tyrrhenian Sea (/tɪˈriːniən/ tih-REE-nee-ən) is part of the Mediterranean Sea off the western coast of Italy.
+Its namesake is from the Tyrrhenian people, identified with the Etruscans of Italy.

 Geography

 The sea is bounded by the islands of Corsica and Sardinia (to the west), the Italian Peninsula (regions of Tuscany, Lazio, Campania, Basilicata, and Calabria) to the north and east, and the island of Sicily (to the south).
 The Tyrrhenian Sea also includes a number of smaller islands like Capri, Elba, Ischia, and Ustica.